Beginnings and Endings

 the Friend you seek beyond them.

-Killing the Christ within
+Killing the Christ

 Ethnic cleansing is sometimes justified

-he tells the crowd
+he tells his crowd

-what goes around
+What goes around

 doesn’t come around

-when you’re armed to the teeth,
+when you’re armed to the teeth

 and special.